avanbath/Tic-Tac-York/README.md

 # Tic-Tac-York Web Application Project
 	Repository for the Tic-Tac-York web application.
-This repository is based on the tic-tac-toe game idea from EECS1012 at York University.
+This repository is based on the game of tic-tac-toe in the theme of York University.

 Team Name: Code Stars

-Team Members: Justin Blasetti (justinb9@my.yorku.ca, Section A, Lab 03) | ~~Samantha Visconti (sam84v@my.yorku.ca, Section A, Lab 03)~~ | Avaninder Bath (avanbath@my.yorku.ca, Section A, Lab 03)
+Team Members: Justin Blasetti (justinb9@my.yorku.ca) | ~~Samantha Visconti (sam84v@my.yorku.ca)~~ | Avaninder Bath (avanbath@my.yorku.ca)

 Project Title: Tic-Tac-York

 ## Description
-Following principles of the software development life cycle, we will be creating a customized and unique version of tic-tac-toe in the form of a web application, which is based on one of the suggested EECS1012 projects provided.
-The web app will consist of a dynamic, minimalistic user interface with a primary game area for player interaction, including a legend with the rules and helpful tips for the player.
-The game will follow the traditional tic-tac-toe rules, in which two players (user and computer opponent, or user versus user) take turns adding their assigned unique mark to a 3x3 grid until one player has matched 3 marks in a row, in any direction, to win.
-Users will have the option to choose their preferred mark before starting the game.
-Other helpful features will also be part of this web application for the player's convenience, and to fulfill the purpose of our project being truly one-of-a-kind.
+Following principles of the software development life cycle, we have created a customized and unique version of tic-tac-toe in the form of a web application.
+This web app consists of a dynamic, minimalistic user interface with a primary game area for player interaction, including a legend with the rules and helpful tips for the player.
+The game follows traditional tic-tac-toe rules, in which two players (user and computer opponent, or user versus user) take turns adding their assigned unique mark to a 3x3 grid until one player has matched 3 marks in a row, in any direction, to win.
+Users have the option to choose their preferred mark before starting the game.
+Other helpful features are also implemented for the player's convenience, and to fulfill the purpose of our project being truly one of a kind.

 ## Functional Requirements
 - Users can play a game of tic-tac-toe versus a computer-controlled opponent or another local user with a visual board display